cambiotraining/unix-shell/index.md

 ## Overview

-The **Unix shell** (aka command line) is a powerful and essential tool for modern scientific research.
+The **Unix shell** (aka command line) is a powerful and essential tool for researchers, in particular those working in computational disciplines such as bioinformatics and large-scale data analysis.
 In this course we will explore the basic structure of the Unix operating system and how we can interact with it using a basic set of commands.
-Applying this, we will learn how to navigate the filesystem, manipulate text-based data and structure simple pipelines out of these commands.
-We will also cover how to build scripts, use programmatic techniques to automate task repetition, and communicate with remote servers (such as High Performance Computing servers).
+You will learn how to navigate the filesystem, manipulate text-based data and combine multiple commands to quickly extract information from large data files.
+You will also learn how to write scripts, use programmatic techniques to automate task repetition, and communicate with remote servers (such as High Performance Computing servers).

 ::: {.callout-tip}
 ### Learning Objectives